-LGBT rights in Luxembourg are same as non LGBT citizens, including marriage rights.
+LGBT rights in Luxembourg are the same as non-LGBT citizens, including marriage rights.
 They are respected and accepted.
 You will find tons of gay bars and clubs in the country.

 Did you know?
 Xavier Bettel, the current Prime Minister of Luxembourg, is the first gay Prime Minister in the world.

 One of the 36 countries to win a Gold at Olympics

 Only 36 countries in the world have ever won a GOLD in the Olympics and Luxembourg is ONE of them.
 Luxembourg has competed in 28 Olympic games so far (2019).

 Why should you visit Luxembourg?

 There are many reasons why you should consider visiting Luxembourg.
 The listed UNESCO world heritage site is definitely a crowd puller.
 The country’s safety and rich infrastructure are a reason to experience Luxembourg.

 The dense forest areas, mountainous terrain, wine paradise, and castles will surely keep you hooked.

 We are sure these Luxembourg facts will keep you wanting for more.
 Before you decide to book the flight ticket, here are some travel tips for your trip to Luxembourg.